features · Aug 5, 2015

 Note: You will automatically follow tasks created by you.

 Now that you have learned the different ways to see your tasks, you can try them out and choose whichever combination fits your needs the best!
+And once you've filtered down to the task you need, drill down into it to see the full detail without losing your place in the list.

 Ready to filter what matters in your Quire project?